OAkaiO/BrettspielVerein/README.md

 - docker-compose

 ### Run the application locally
 First, prepare the `.env` file by copying and renaming the `.env.example` file.
 To run the website in a local environment, simply run `docker-compose up -d`.
-This will set up a local PHP server and the SMTP mock server to check the mails.
+This will set up a local PHP server and the SMTP mock server to check the mails, as well as the MySQL DB.

 The website will be available on 'localhost:80' and the mail server GUI is available on 'localhost:3000'.
+The DB can be connected to with any data base viewer under port 3306 with user `root` and password `example`.

-## Release the webiste
+## Release the website
 ### Build the release
 To build the release, run the environment locally as described above.
 Then, run `docker exec brettspielverein_server_1 tar -cf dist/app.tar app/` to bundle the application up.